pangnasun/IMCapstoneSeminar/Prototype Blog Four/readme.md

 ## Working with Unity
-I used existing to create a prototype of what the hidden sword and armor scene could look like.
+I used existing assets to create a prototype of what the hidden sword and armor scene could look like.

 <img src="images/entrance1.png">
 Players would be traveling in a boat when a mysterious entrance popped in front of them.